kolown2007/spin-off-paintings/README.md

 <br>
 -an artwork we did below a painting derived from a glitchy videocall
 <br>
-1st image: Image from low signal video call.
+1st image: screenshot from low signal video call.
 <br>
 2nd image: Actual painting based on the screenshot of the call.